The Asian Renewable Energy Hub

 Low cost renewable energy

-The Asian Renewable Energy Hub will generate 6,000 MW of renewable energy in Western Australia, and export it to South East Asia through undersea High Voltage DC transmission cables.
+The Asian Renewable Energy Hub will generate 9,000 MW of renewable energy in Western Australia.
+3,000 MW will be dedicated to large energy users in the Pilbara region, which could include new and expanded mines, downstream mineral processing and the production of hydrogen for domestic and export markets.
+6,000 MW will be exported to South East Asia through undersea High Voltage DC transmission cables.

-Project development commenced in 2014 with a study of the entire north west coast of Western Australia.
-Project land has been secured through an Exclusive Development License with the WA Department of Lands, the traditional owners are actively engaged and supportive, onshore and offshore development studies are underway, a consortium of global renewable energy leaders has been assembled, and most importantly, the Governments of Indonesia and Singapore have been engaged.
+Project development commenced in 2014 with a study of the entire north-west coast of Western Australia.
+Project land has been secured through an Exclusive Development License with the WA Department of Lands, the traditional owners are actively engaged and supportive, onshore and offshore development studies are underway, a consortium of global renewable energy leaders has been assembled, and most importantly, the Governments of Indonesia and Singapore have been engaged, as well as large energy users in the Pilbara.

 The Asian Renewable Energy Hub encompasses 7,000 square kilometres of land in the East Pilbara region of Western Australia.
 It is on the traditional lands of the Nyangumarta people, who have been closely engaged in the project since its inception, and have actively participated in site ecological studies.
 The project provides enormous job, skills, revenue and other opportunities for the traditional owners, all enabled by renewable energy.